Skeleton at the 2018 Winter Olympics – Women's: Summary

 The defending champion, Lizzy Yarnold had struggled in the season leading to the Games, but set a new track record in the first run.
 Affected by the middle ear disorder which had impeded her season, she had a mediocre second run, but a strong slide brought her back to second, and only two hundredths of a second off gold after the third run.
 In the fourth run, she established a significant new track record, thereby becoming the first double Olympic champion (male or female) in the history of skeleton, and the first multiple woman medalist.
 Jacqueline Lölling was consistent throughout the event to come second, and Laura Deas came in third.
 For both of them, these were the first Olympic medals.

 Janine Flock, leading after three runs despite never being better than third in any single run, and placed under pressure by Yarnold's hot final run, had a mediocre last run, which took her out of the podium entirely.

-Simidele Adeagbo was ahiked as the first athlete representing Nigeria at the Winter Olympics, despite finishing last in all four runs.
+Simidele Adeagbo was the first athlete representing Nigeria at the Winter Olympics.